Darlin Creek Preserve

 Location: 8910 Lake Lucinda Drive SW, Olympia, WA 98512.
 Free parking is available at the site.

-The trail is approximately 3.3 miles in total and is a mixture between dirt, gravel, and old roadbed.
+The trails are a mixture between dirt, gravel, and old roadbed.

 Want to help us care for this preserve?
 Check out our Trail Steward volunteer opportunity or fill out a short trail report!